 They plug in the Adaface assessment chatbot with their apply button.
-As soon as a candidate hits apply, they are redirected to a chatbot conversation with an intelligent bot, Ada who collects their details and asks technical questions to validate their skills for the role, and programming and debugging questions to check their coding skills.
+When a candidate hits apply, they are redirected to a chatbot conversation with an intelligent bot, Ada, who collects their details and asks technical questions to validate their skills for the role, and programming and debugging questions to check their coding skills.

-Unilever claims to be saving hundreds of thousands of pounds each year by replacing recruiter screens with an AI system that does automated video interviews.
+Unilever claims to save hundreds of thousands of pounds each year by replacing recruiter screens with an AI system that does automated video interviews.

-Unlike other recruiting trends in technology and innovation, it looks like AI recruitment practices and recruiting automation are here to stay.
+Unlike other recruiting trends in technology and innovation, AI recruitment practices and recruiting automation are here to stay.

 Some challenges or limitations of using AI in recruitment include potential biases in AI algorithms, lack of interpretability in AI decision-making, data privacy concerns, and the need for continuous monitoring and human oversight to ensure fair and ethical use of AI in the recruitment process.